-(Note that rounding errors can still stack up when you use a gradient background for testing.
-Gradient background grids are useful, but you should never trust them as a pixel-exact guide.)
+(Note that rounding errors can still stack up when you use a gradient

-you can now isolate any grid element in susy,
+Using John’s method, you can now isolate any grid element in susy,

 with the simple

 When you put several of those together, you can see how they have been

-The items can overlap, and stack in any order – almost as though they are positioned absolutely.
+The items can overlap, and stack in any order – almost as though they

-you are repeating the same grid math again
+Isolation is most useful when you are repeating the same grid math again

-and again,

-To help with that use-case,
+and again, such as image-galleries.
+To help with that use-case, we’ve

-and we’ll calculate the locations, applying them with
+should be, and we’ll calculate the locations, applying them with

 Change the span-width, and we’ll update everything for you: